uber/cadence/docs/03_concepts/index.md

 ## Overview

-Cadence is a highly scalable orchestration platform that is centered around durable function abstraction.
+Cadence is a highly scalable fault-oblivious stateful code platform.
+The fault-oblivious code is a next level of abstraction over commonly used techniques to acheive fault tolerance and durability.

 Usual Cadence based application consists from a Cadence Service, Workflow and Activity Workers and external clients.
 Note that both types of workers as well as external clients are roles and can be collocated in a single application process if necessary.